Looking for work

 Access to Work

-An Access to Work grant can pay for:
+An Access to Work grant can, for example, pay for:

-- Dyslexia awareness training for colleagues and strategy training, both of which can be put in place immediately
+- Dyslexia awareness training for colleagues and line managers.

 A not-for-profit organisation dedicated to assisting students and graduates with all learning differences, including dyslexia, into employment.